Last reviewed: June 14, 2021

-- The titer of neutralizing antibodies was not obtained when the convalescent plasma units were obtained, and were not used to select donors or units.
+- The titer of neutralizing antibodies was not obtained when the convalescent plasma units were obtained and was not used to select donors or units.

-- Half of the patients were already IgG positive art the time of enrollment, and may have had less of a benefit from convalescent plasma.
+- Half of the patients were already IgG positive at the time of enrollment and may have benefitted less from convalescent plasma.

-- The real-world clinical implications of the primary endpoint is not clear.
+- The real-world clinical implications of the primary endpoint are not clear.

-An observational, open-label Expanded Access Program for the treatment of COVID-19 patients with human convalescent plasma (Joyner, August 2020).
+An observational, open-label Expanded Access Program for the treatment of COVID-19 patients with human convalescent plasma (Joyner, August 2020 - preprint, not peer-reviewed).